Losing Grandparents Doesn’t Become Simpler with Age

 That was the gist of a late-80s MTS commercial.

-If grandchildren are fortunate, we’ll have memories of our grandparents – even if we lost them at a young age.
-However, if our grandparents are still with us in our teen years, or our 20s, 30s, or 40s – we start to believe they are invincible.
+As young grandchildren, we’re fortunate to remember and make memories with our grandparents.
+When our grandparents are still with us in our teen years, or our 20s, 30s, or 40s – we believe they are invincible.

 While we need our parents, there’s a special bond between grandparents and grandchildren.
 And when a grandchild – regardless of age – loses that connection, it has a profound impact.